parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

   - What your diet and lifestyle more broadly are like
   - Whether your diet or activity levels have changed recently

-**Track your symptoms in the Symptom and Activity Tracker (in your manual):**
+**Track your symptoms in the _Symptom and Activity Tracker_**
-- This can help you to recall the details and help the professional identify patterns.
+- This can help you to recall the details and help your health professional look for patterns.
 - Try to monitor constipation for about a week.
 The details that are helpful to record include:
   - Bowel movements.
 Detail can be helpful: small/medium/large, hard/soft/watery.
-The *Bristol Stool Chart* is the chart used by professionals to describe the stool (see *More Information*).
+The *Bristol Stool Chart* is the chart used by professionals to describe the stool (see the useful links at the bottom of this page).
   - Your food and fluid intake.

----

 ### Tests
 - Depending on their assessment, there is a small chance the healthcare professional will arrange further tests.